Dentists: Learn How To Ask Your Patients For A Review The Right Way

 How to Ask for Dental Reviews

-Now that you know how to claim your review listings, let’s talk about what you can do to encourage patients to write reviews of your practice.
+Now that you know how to claim your review listings, let’s talk about how to get patients to write reviews.
 There are four basic techniques you can use depending on your comfort level and budget.

 The first method you can try is emailing new and long-term patients to ask for reviews.
 Email marketing is cost-effective and can help you build trust with your patients.